scrussell24/motion-rest-server/README.md

 * GET	/securities/	returns all records	Limited to newest 1,000 records.
 This can be configured in config.js.
 * GET	/securities/id	returns record by id
 * POST	/securities/	create new record
-* PUT	/securities/id	update record
+* PUT	/securities/id	update record by id
-* DELETE	/securities/id	Delete record by id.
+* DELETE	/securities/id	delete record by id

 ##License
 The MIT License (MIT)